TrustCloud launches native ServiceNow application to deliver enterprise-grade continuous control monitoring. Read more →

 ISO 9001 is an internationally recognized standard for quality management systems.
 It provides a framework for organizations to establish and maintain an effective quality management system.
 One important aspect of ISO 9001 is the requirement for data control and management.
 Data plays a crucial role in decision-making and ensuring the effectiveness of the quality management system.

-By collecting and analysing this data, organizations are able to identify trends, track performance, and make informed decisions to improve their processes and overall quality.
-It is important for organizations to establish procedures for collecting, storing, and analysing data in a systematic and reliable manner.
+By collecting and analyzing this data, organizations are able to identify trends, track performance, and make informed decisions to improve their processes and overall quality.
+It is important for organizations to establish procedures for collecting, storing, and analyzing data in a systematic and reliable manner.
 This includes ensuring the accuracy, completeness, and confidentiality of the data.

 Organizations should also establish mechanisms for regular review of the data to identify any issues or opportunities for improvement.
 By effectively managing data within the scope of ISO 9001, organizations can enhance their ability to meet customer requirements, improve customer satisfaction, and drive continuous improvement.
 Data-driven decision-making allows organizations to identify areas of improvement and take proactive measures to prevent nonconformities or customer complaints.
 Overall, effective data management is a key component of ISO 9001 and contributes to the success of an organization’s quality management system